Monty1Crypto/myrepository/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 # Create a function named `index` which uses template file named `index.html`
-# send two numbers as template variable to the app.py and assign route of no path ('/')
+#and assign route of no path ('/')

 # calculate sum of them using "lcm" function, then sent the result to the
 # "result.hmtl" file and assign route of path ('/calc').
-# When the user comes directly "/calc" path, "Since this is a GET request, LCM has not been calculated" string returns to them with "result.html" file
+# When the user comes directly to the "/calc" path, display the following message: "Since this is a GET request, LCM has not been calculated" string returns to them with "result.html" file

 # Add a statement to run the Flask application which can be debugged.